 Strategic Planning addresses strategic and action planning, deployment of plans, how adequate resources are ensured to accomplish the plans, how plans are changed if circumstances require a change, and how accomplishments are measured and sustained.
-The Category stresses that long-term organisational sustainability and your competitive environment are key strategic issues that need to be integral parts of your organisation's overall planning.
-Decisions about your organisational core competencies are an integral part of organisational sustainability and therefore are key strategic decisions.
+The Category stresses that long-term organizational sustainability and your competitive environment are key strategic issues that need to be integral parts of your organizational core competencies are an integral part of organizational sustainability and therefore are key strategic decisions.

-While many organisations are increasingly adept at strategic planning, plan execution is still a significant challenge.
+While many organizations are increasingly adept at strategic planning, plan execution is still a significant challenge.
 This is especially true given market demands to be agile and to be prepared for unexpected change, such as volatile economic conditions or disruptive technologies that can upset an otherwise fast-paced but more predictable marketplace.